sepehr-mortaheb/Parabolic_Flight/README.md

 This repository contains the codes related to the Oddball experiment, preprocessing, and the analysis of data in the Parabolic-Flight study.

 The Oddball task involves verticality detection.
-The cognitive task codes were written in `Python` using the `PSychopy` package.
+The cognitive task codes were written in `Python` using the `Psychopy` package.

 In all the following experiments, there are always two different blocks:
   - Main